-It is winter in Andalusia, the perfect time to visit the Alhambra and El Generalife.
+It is winter in Andalusia, the perfect time to visit the Alhambra and Generalife in Granada.
 “Today,” I tell my children, “you will see the most beautiful buildings in the world.”
 They look intrigued, want to know more.
 I tell them about houses that complement gardens that are made of water.
 I describe columns, so thin that they appear to carry no weight at all.
 The patterns on tiles, elaborate calligraphy praising the name of an almighty God.

 They try to understand but they cannot really grasp what I am trying to explain to them.
 They will have to see with their own eyes.